 Sediment basins shall be implemented prior to grading and within seven calendar days from the start of grubbing.
-A sediment basin will be implemented for this project and converted into a permanent detention basin upon the completion of the project and the establishment of vegetation.
-The sediment basin will be equipped with an outlet riser with a Faircloth Skimmer.
+A sediment basin will be implemented for this project and converted into a permanent infiltration basin upon the completion of the project and the establishment of vegetation.